Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 * The core (dispatch layer) shall make a copy of the following buffers, so that drivers do not receive arguments that are in shared memory:
     * Any input or output from asymmetric cryptography (signature, encryption/decryption, key exchange, PAKE), including key import and export.
+    * Plaintext/ciphertext inputs and outputs for cipher and AEAD.
     * The output of a hash or MAC operation.
     * Cooked key derivation output.

 * A document shall explain the requirements on drivers for arguments whose access needs to be protected:
     * Hash and MAC input.
     * Cipher/AEAD IV/nonce (to be confirmed).
+    * AEAD associated data (to be confirmed).
     * Key derivation input (excluding key agreement).
     * Raw key derivation output (excluding cooked key derivation output).